-Deadly Christchurch house fire claims two lives
+'We heard screaming': Two children died in blaze in Burwood

+Neighbours say screams were heard last night when a Christchurch home went up in flames.

-Two people are dead after a house fire in Christchurch overnight.
+Two people have died after a house fire in Burwood, Christchurch overnight.

 Fire and Emergency southern fire shift manager Jill Higgison said emergency services received multiple calls about the fire on Vivian St in Burwood just before 10.45pm.